October 4th, 1777

 General Washington hoped this plan would afford the same kind of success that he enjoyed at Trenton, but on a much larger scale.
 Perhaps considered, but unavoidable, were the extensive number of farms, mills, residences, fences, enclosed areas, creeks, marshlands, and forested areas that would hinder a coordinated advance, especially at night.
 Add a fog that by morning, was incredibly thick, and it would be a wonder that any simultaneous attack could be made.
 The surprise Washington had hoped for along the entire British line proved to be unobtainable.
 The American forces would be left to depend on their own dogged determination to press the attack forward knowing the enemy would have ample time to form in defense.
 Battle lines were almost impossible to maintain as the men struggled over and around the many obstacles before them.

-Right of Center: The divisions of Sullivan and Wayne, flanked on the left by Conway’s brigade, were to proceed by way of Chestnut Hill and drive south down the main road into Germantown.
+Right of Center: The divisions of General John Sullivan and General Anthony Wayne, flanked on the left by Brigadier Thomas Conway’s brigade, were to proceed by way of Chestnut Hill and drive south down the main road into Germantown.
 They would initially face the 2nd Light Infantry Battalion as pickets and the 40th regiment under Col. Musgrave at an advance post.
 They would come up against part of Knyphausen’s Hessians and the 3rd & 4th Brigades under Major General Grey and Brigadier General Agnew.

-Left of Center: The divisions of Greene and Stephen, flanked on their right by McDougall’s brigade, were to proceed southeast then down Limekiln Road and attack the enemy’s right wing.
+Left of Center: The divisions of Major General Nathanael Greene and General Adam Stephen, flanked on their right by Brigadier Alexander McDougall’s brigade, were to proceed southeast then down Limekiln Road and attack the enemy’s right wing.
 Initially opposing them would be 2nd Light Infantry as pickets.
 They would then swing southwest and face forces under Major General Grant and ultimately Brigadier Matthews’s three Brigades of Foot Guards.
 McDougall was to veer off and attack the British far right flank.
-Generals Scott and Muhlenberg were to attack the center.
+General John Morin Scott and Brigadier John Muhlenberg were to attack the center.

 Left Extreme: The militias of Maryland and New Jersey, commanded by Generals Smallwood and Forman, were to head south along the Old York Road and attack the Queen’s Rangers stationed along the Old York Road.
 Then, similar to General Armstrong’s orders on the enemy’s extreme left, they were to get in the rear of British forces.